Al3xWalton/Universal-Agentic-Connectivity-Protocol/README.md

 UACP specification documents and the reference implementation are licensed under the Apache License 2.0.
 See [`LICENSE`](./LICENSE) and [`NOTICE`](./NOTICE).

 UACP is a personal project maintained by Alexander Walton. `v1.x` evolves under maintainer stewardship; outside contributors are welcome — see [`CONTRIBUTING.md`](./CONTRIBUTING.md).
 The full governance posture (including the path to `v2` and the trademark stance) is in [`GOVERNANCE.md`](./GOVERNANCE.md).
 Security concerns are handled through [`SECURITY.md`](./SECURITY.md).
 All participation is governed by the [`Code of Conduct`](./CODE_OF_CONDUCT.md).

+# Please note this project is entirely vibecoded and built intially for a besppke purpose, use at your own risk.